-The EJBMetaData interface allows a client to obtain the enterprise Bean's meta-data information.
+The EJBMetaData interface allows a client to obtain the enterprise bean's meta-data information.

-The meta-data is intended for development tools used for building applications that use deployed enterprise Beans, and for clients using a scripting language to access the enterprise Bean.
+The meta-data is intended for development tools used for building applications that use deployed enterprise beans, and for clients using a scripting language to access the enterprise bean.

 Note that the EJBMetaData is not a remote interface.
-The class that implements this interface (this class is typically generated by container tools) must be serializable, and must be a valid RMI/IDL value type.
+The class that implements this interface must be a valid RMI/Value type.